 Equinet

-European Network of Equality Bodies brings together 46 organizations from 34 European countries, which are empowered to counteract discrimination across a range of grounds including age, disability, gender, race or ethnic origin, religion or belief, and sexual orientation.
+European Network of Equality Bodies brings together 46 organisations from 34 European countries, which are empowered to counteract discrimination across a range of grounds including age, disability, gender, race or ethnic origin, religion or belief, and sexual orientation.

 Equinet’s members, called equality bodies, are national institutions that raise awareness, promote equality and often handle complaints when an individual is discriminated against.

-You can find the name and contact details of the equality body in your country in the European Directory of Equality Bodies:
+You can find the name and contact details of the equality body in your country in the European Directory of Equality Bodies.

 Contact details: